Dealing with a Disc Injury?

-A disc injury in San Francisco is a serious issue that should be addressed as soon as possible with a well thought out chiropractic care treatment plan.
+A disc injury in San Francisco CA and in Walnut Creek CA is a serious issue that should be addressed as soon as possible with a well thought out chiropractic care treatment plan.
 With a slipped disc or other disc injury, chronic back pain can be a mild or severe problem that grows worse with time.
-While the disc isn\'t properly aligned, it could be causing further damage, sometimes even permanent damage.
-Whether you have already received a diagnosis or are ony have a hunch what's causing your back pain, it's best to learn as much as possible and seek out a trusted chiropractor to find the answers you need.
+While the disc isn’t properly aligned, it could be causing further damage, sometimes even permanent damage.
+Whether you have already received a diagnosis or are ony have a hunch what’s causing your back pain, it’s best to learn as much as possible and seek out a trusted chiropractor to find the answers you need.

 What is a Disc Injury?